Austrian Darts Open: Draw, schedule and results as Jonny Clayton, Stephen Bunting headline PDC European Tour event

 Friday features 16 matches across two sessions, with Raymond van Barneveld facing the Czech No1 Karel Sedlacek and Wessel Nijman taking on Ireland's former World Cup runner-up William O'Connor.

-Kevin Doets plays Berry van Peer for the chance to meet Nathan Aspinall in the next round, who won the first European Darts Trophy of the year in Göttingen back in March, while Krzysztof Ratajski plays Mickey Mansell.
+Kevin Doets plays Berry van Peer for the chance to meet Nathan Aspinall in the next round, who won the first European Darts Trophy of the year in Göttingen back in March.

-Clayton enters on Saturday at the last-32 stage along with the other top-16 seeds, with Stephen Bunting - winner of the European Trophy in Riesa - opening against either Patrick Geeraets or Matt Campbell.
+Clayton enters on Saturday at the last-32 stage along with the other top-16 seeds, with Stephen Bunting - winner of the European Trophy in Riesa - opening against Matt Campbell, who edged his first round match 6-5 against Patrick Geeraets.

 Draw Bracket - Second Round Onwards